aimtiaz11/oracle-jdbc-tester/README.md

 The application connects to the Oracle database and executes a single SQL query: `select sysdate from dual` and prints the output.

-If it cannot connect for whatever reason it will fail by logging an error message.
+If it cannot connect for whatever reason, it will fail by logging an error message.

 There is a hardcoded connection timeout set to 8 seconds.